KrArunT/nvim-config/README.md

-Perfect 🚀 I’ll give you a **minimal but complete Neovim config** that sets it up as a Python IDE with LSP, Treesitter, autocompletion, and debugging.
+To set Python IDE with LSP, Treesitter, autocompletion, and debugging.

 Just copy this into your `~/.config/nvim/init.lua`.